8bit-pixies/Dave/README.md

 `python` and `R`.

 Dave is inspired by Ambiata's implementation of Ivory, though treats facts in a slightly different way.
+It is also influenced by `LIBSVM` format; creating a sparse data format in a human-readable form.

 Concepts
 ========